JonathanSalwan/ROPgadget/README.md

 ----------------------

 - Add ARM64
-- Add the ROP chain generation with z3 (Complete the ROPMaker class)
+- Use Z3 to solve the ROP chain
 - Add system gadgets for PPC, Sparc (Gadgets.addSYSGadgets())
 - Manage big endian in Mach-O format like the ELF classe.
 - Everything you think is cool :)